Greater Antilles

 While most of the Greater Antilles consists of independent countries, Puerto Rico and Navassa Island are unincorporated territories of the United States, while the Cayman Islands are a British Overseas Territory.
 The largest island is Cuba, which extends to the western end of the island group.
 Puerto Rico lies on the eastern end, and the island of Hispaniola, the most populated island, is located in the middle.
-Jamaica lies to the south of Cuba, while the Cayman Islands are located to the west.
+Jamaica lies to the south of Cuba, while the Cayman Islands are located to the southwest.
 The state of Florida is the closest point in the U.S. mainland to the Greater Antilles, while the Florida Keys, though not part of the Greater Antilles, is an island group north of Cuba.

-Puerto Rico’s historic district, Old San Juan, contains 16th-century architecture, including the Fort San Felipe del Morro, the Fort San Cristóbal, the City Wall of San Juan, and La Fortaleza.
+Puerto Rico's historic district, Old San Juan, contains 16th-century architecture, including the Fort San Felipe del Morro, the Fort San Cristóbal, the City Wall of San Juan, and La Fortaleza.